Video SEO Strategy - A Complete Guide

 The answer is, absolutely.

-In order to get started, let’s cover the big picture video strategy.
+In order to get started, let’s cover the big picture video SEO strategy

-However, you can maximize your traffic by also appearing on Google.
+However, you can maximize your online traffic by also appearing on Google.

-The second way to get organic traffic is through Google Search.
+The second way to get organic traffic is through the Google Search Engine Results Pages (SERPs).
 Google presents videos as organic results as well as in SERP features such as in video carousels.

-What this means is you should try to find terms that are both searched on YouTube and have videos on the SERPs.
+What this means is you should try to find keywords that are both searched on YouTube and have videos on the Google search results.

 To do that you’ll need to have a research process.

-I’ll be showing you how you can do this using the Rank Ranger rank tracking software
+I’ll also show you how you can scale this process up using the Rank Ranger rank tracking software

 .
-If you don’t have access to Rank Ranger, you can still do this research, but Rank Ranger will streamline the process.
+If you don’t have access to Rank Ranger, you can still do most of this research, but Rank Ranger will streamline the process.

 Let’s jump in...

-- Find video topics that have search volume
+- Find YouTube keywords that have search volume

 - Find video topics that aren’t too competitive